timoschlueter/unblock-us-updater/README.md

 Unblock-Us Updater
 =========

-This script automatically sends your current IP address to the Unblock-Us ([www.unblock-us.com](http://www.unblock-us.com) api.
+This script automatically sends your current IP address to the Unblock-Us ([www.unblock-us.com](http://www.unblock-us.com)) API.
 It can be used to update your IP adress via cron.

 REQUIREMENTS
 -------